-This is in the Advanced Options menu, and restores the Optimus to the default options for all user-definable settings in the menus, and clears the calibration offset.
-For settings such as 'language' where there is no default, the Optimus will return to the option it was shipped with.
+This is in the 'Advanced Options' menu and restores the instrument to the default options for all user-definable settings in the menus, and clears the calibration offset.
+For settings such as 'language' where there is no default, the instrument will return to the option it was shipped with.

-Follow the instructions on the screeen, and press 'OK' to confirm.
+Follow the on-screen instructions, and press 'OK' to confirm.
 This does not delete any stored measurements.